Selecting a language will automatically trigger the translation of the page content.

 FYI

-the owner must comply with the rules of the leave to sell (content of the letter, period of notice...).
-Otherwise, the tenant can challenge the leave before the judge.
+The owner must respect the rules of the leave to sell (content of the letter, period of notice...).
+Otherwise, the tenant can challenge the leave before the protection litigation judge the court on which the dwelling depends.

-But the landlord cannot give the tenant leave, in certain situations:
+But the landlord cannot give the tenant leave, in the following cases:

-• When the tenant is old and has low incomes, the tenant is protected.
-The landlord may not grant leave or may do so only under special conditions.
+• Or when the tenant is elderly and has low income.
+This is a protected tenant.
+The owner may not grant leave or may do so only under special conditions.

-• Where the landlord has recently purchased the dwelling with a tenant, the landlord cannot give leave at the end of the lease.
+• Or when the landlord has recently purchased the dwelling inhabited by a tenant.
 This is the case when the landlord purchased the property less than 3 years before the end of the current lease.
 The landlord can then only grant leave for the end of 1er renewal or 1re renewal of the lease in progress.

 For example, if the landlord purchased the unit on 1er march 2021 and the lease ends on may 31, 2023, the lessee may be granted leave to vacate the premises no later than the end date of the 1re reappointment, which takes place on May 31, 2026.